 You can use your Instagram analytics to see which content performs best with your audience.

 Since Instagram has become so big, it’s easy to tell when a user or brand is just “doing it for the Gram,” not because they have a genuine message to share.
-Focus on telling your story through images, video and text, and seek connections with your audience.
+Focus on telling a better business story through images, video and text, and seek connections with your audience.

 Be memorable.
 When followers feel an emotional connection to your content, they are more likely to engage and become a faithful social media audience.